Landscape Operations Manager: Job Description and Requirements

 Some landscape operations managers work for large organizations and oversee all aspects of their landscaping.
 Others work for landscaping companies and direct projects for the company's clients.
 Yet others run their own businesses, contracting with individuals and organizations to install or maintain specific landscaping projects for them.
 Usually these business owners are called landscaping contractors.

-Although the U.S. Bureau of Labor Statistics (BLS) doesn't report salary information specifically for landscape operations managers, its May 2012 figures show that first-line supervisors of landscaping workers earned mean annual wage of $42,800 (www.bls.gov).
-Those lucky enough to be employed by the federal government made the most money in 2012, averaging $63,840 a year.
+Although the U.S. Bureau of Labor Statistics (BLS) doesn't report salary information specifically for landscape operations managers, its May 2013 figures show that first-line supervisors of landscaping workers earned mean annual wages of $45,560 (www.bls.gov).
+Those lucky enough to be employed by the federal government made the most money in 2013, averaging $63,770 a year.
 States requiring year-round care for landscaping, such as California, Florida, and Texas, often employ high numbers of such supervisors.

 Requirements for Landscape Operations Managers